 This will work also without the flasher, but I've had so much success on it as pictured, so why change.

-I initially set this up for the grandson years ago when he was about 8 years old, (he is 21 now) so he would be busy catching Coho.
-It has proved so effective that many times I now use it
+I initially set this up for the grandson years ago when he was about 8 years old, (he is 22 now) so he would be busy catching Coho.
+It has proved so effective that many times I now use it as a standard item.

 |Diver / Flasher / Spi-N-Glo set-up|